YanziNetworks/docker-prune/README.md

 The script accepts both short "one-letter" options, and double-dashed longer options.
 Long options can be written with an `=` sign or with their argument separated from the option using a space separator.
-The options are as follows:
+The options are as described below.
+In addition, all remaining arguments will be understood as a command to execute once cleanup has finished, if relevant.
+It is possible to separate the options and their values, from the remaining finalising command using a double dash, `--`.

 ### `-v` or `--verbose`